NullDev/mathlib/README.md

 - totient - Euler's totient function φ(n)
 - jacobi - Calculate the Jacobi symbol (a | n) for any positive integer n ≥ 1
 - mobius - Möbius function μ(n) for positive integer n ≥ 1
+- factorial - Calculate the exact factorial n! of a number for bigint n ≥ 0

 ... more to come